jerryagenyi/rcap-firebase/docs/PROTOTYPE_DOCUMENTATION.md

 ### 3.2.
 Activity Management

-This is the core operational hub of RCAP, where all health activities are planned, tracked, and managed.
+This is the core operational hub of CCIP, where all health activities are planned, tracked, and managed.

 - **Purpose**: To provide a standardized, transparent lifecycle for every public health activity, from draft to completion.
 - **Functionality**: